darienmiller88/Structify-Take-Home/README.md

         return intersections.size();
     }

-In this function, just like the first one utilizes a nested loop, but with a couple of changes.
-It starts from `i to N`, and the inner loop starts at `i + 1 to N`.
-This slight change reduces the runtime somewhat compared to a standard `O(N^2)` nested loop.
-Since each iteration of the inner loop will check on less numbers than the previous iteration, the total number of iterations will be equal to the famous arithmetic sequence, `O(N(N + 1)/2)`, which represents the sum of numbers 1 to N.
+This function starts from i to N, and the inner loop starts at i + 1 to N. This slight change reduces the runtime somewhat compared to a standard O(N^2) nested loop.
+Since each iteration of the inner loop will check on less numbers than the previous iteration, the total number of iterations will be equal to the famous arithmetic sequence, O(N(N + 1)/2), which represents the sum of numbers 1 to N. When simplified, the runtime for this function is also `O(N^2)`

-> When simplified, the runtime for this function is also `O(N^2)`.
-Added together, The total runtime for my solution is `O(N^2) + O(1) + O(N^2)`.
+> Added together, The total runtime for my solution is `O(N + Nlog(N)) + O(1) + O(N^2)`

 ## Potential Improvements/Optimizations
-Although I was satisified with the solution I came up with, I acknowledge that there are a few ways to optimize my code to run a little more efficiently.
+Although I was satisified with the solution I came up with, I acknowledge that there was one way to optimize my code to run a little more efficiently.
 The function I could have optimized the most was definitely my `parseRadianMeasures()` function.
 In this case, I decided to priotize code readability and terseness over trying to write the most optimal algortithm I could possibly write.
-The strategy I could have used involved created a new object called`radianMeasure`, and then storing both the value from identifier array and radianMeasures array in this data structure.
+The strategy I could have used involved created writing my own quick algorithm that sorted both `identifiers` and `radianMeasures` at the same time, thus getting rid of the need to parse them into another container before sorting, removing the initial `O(N)` step.
+However, doing so would add a lot more code, so I chose not to, and stuck with my current solution.